zolantris/ValheimMods/src/ValheimRAFT/README.md

 ## Attribution

 - Sarcen: For creating the initial mod and supporting it until v1.4.8!
+- Zolantris: For supporting and expanding the Raft Mod since v1.5.0.
 - RacerX: For contributing a stag icon for sails.
 Looks awesome!

 ## Support Open Source